With Gil Dekel, PhD.

 1. Print template (from previous page) on a card, and cut out.
 A card of 100grams or more will be best.

 3. Stick wavy area – . blue area A to B.

 4. Roll the bottom area – C – into a tube.
-Attach the plastic edge from a party horn toy (party hooter) or a Kazoo.
-You can use cello tape to attach it.
+Attach a hotter, Kazoo, or a straw.

 Flap the Bees to the Flower – A Game